 For more information on being found online, here are a couple resources:

-There are also certain SEO practices that help both local and organic search rankings.
+There are certain SEO practices that help both local and organic search rankings.
 For instance, when claiming your business page on local listing directories like Google, Bing, Yelp and TripAdvisor, you are also adding a link back to your website.

 These local listing citations (your business’s name, address and phone number) help local SEO by telling search engines where you’re located.
 They create links back to your website, which counts as a link building strategy that helps your organic SEO efforts since search engines take the number of backlinks into account when they rank websites in search results.

-And on-site local SEO (such as writing a locally focused blog post or updating a page by adding your business’s address) can also help your organic SEO.
+On-site local SEO (such as writing a locally focused blog post or updating a page by adding your business’s address) can also help your organic SEO.
 Search engines like fresh content, so while local SEO helps send out signals of local relevance, it can also help boost your organic SEO efforts.

 When they’re done correctly, both local and organic SEO efforts will help improve your website rankings, but when done incorrectly, both can have a hugely detrimental effect on your digital marketing efforts.